mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

 This Rousseau child has a competitive streak, and is always looking for new challengers.
 They can be found in the game room (**R5**) playing billiards.

 If the party asks them for help, they offer a valuable magic item, the Mariner's Bow, which will allow the party to navigate the House without succumbing to its door randomization.
-In exchange, one person must defeat Ulvaeus in a game of billiards, and agree to sacrifice some of their life force if they lose; this sacrifice subjects the individual to a minor curse which reduces their hit point maximum by 1d4 hit points.
+In exchange, one person must defeat Ulvaeus in a game of billiards, and agree to sacrifice some of their life force if they lose; this sacrifice subjects the individual to a minor curse which reduces their Hit Point Maximum by 1d4 Hit Points.
 This reduction remains until the curse is removed.

 The billiards game is accomplished by a simple series of contested Dexterity or Intelligence checks.
 The player chooses which ability score is used by both contestants, and can change this choice each time.
 The first challenger to win five contests is the winner of the game.
 Players can also come up with alternative methods, such as attempting to cheat with Sleight of Hand (Dexterity) checks (Ulvaeus will never cheat), or their friends can assist with magic.